 In this repayment plan, you're required to pay a similar amount for each month throughout the life of your loan.

-This plan is specifically meant for the direct loans and other loans whee you get to pay 20% of your after-tax income but no more than what you may be paying under a standard repayment arrange.
+This plan is specifically meant for the Direct Loans and other loans where you get to pay 20% of your after-tax income but no more than what you may be paying under a standard repayment arrange.
 After a period of twenty years, the balance of your loan is forgiven.

 These repayment plans have their own eligibility necessities and are out there for borrowers with pending federal student loans.

 Deferment or Forbearance